 Think of all the things you’ll touch during a day out shopping: benches, doors, windows, money, sinks, trashcans—the list goes on.
 Surfaces like these can be a breeding ground for germs, and the perfect place to pick up a cold, flu, or other virus.
 Throughout the day, make sure you’re washing your hands regularly with soap and warm water to kill any germs that may be joining you for your shopping trip.

 Some other trips for keeping yourself germ-free?
 Throw some hand sanitizer or hand wipes into your bag to cleanse your hands on the run, and keep your fingers and hands away from your face, to prevent germs from getting in your mouth or eyes.

 Of course, even with all of the necessary precautions, there's still a chance that the holidays may get the best of your health.
-If that happens, Main Line Health is there for you with after-hours and emergency care, including a certified urgent care center at the Main Line Health Center at Exton Square and the Main Line Health Health Center in Broomall, both of which have hours on nights, weekends and holidays.
+If that happens, Main Line Health is there for you with after-hours and emergency care, including a certified urgent care center at the Main Line Health Exton Square and the Main Line Health Health Broomall, both of which have hours on nights, weekends and holidays.